The US Temperature Record

 Graph from "Dale Gribble" on X

 Some argue that the US is warming because of the UHI effect; that is, as the US population grows, more people live in cities, and it's the growth of urban areas that are responsible for much of the warming trends in the US.
-It's absolutely clear that cities are significantly more warm than rural areas, putting those living in cities at greater risk to the effects of AGW than those in rural areas, but scientists can evaluate whether the UHI effect is having a significant effect on CONUS and global temperature trends.
+It's absolutely clear that cities are significantly warmer than rural areas, putting those living in cities at greater risk to the effects of AGW than those in rural areas, but scientists can evaluate whether the UHI effect is having a significant effect on CONUS and global temperature trends.

-1. The Effect of UHIs on both Global and CONUS Temperatures is Quantified
+3.1.
+The Effect of UHIs on both Global and CONUS Temperatures is Quantified

 Wickham et al 2013 compared a "very rural" subset of station data and compared this subset to "all stations" and found that the very rural subset is warming at least as rapidly as all stations.
 This confirms that UHI is not having any demonstrable effect on either global or CONUS temperature trends.
 This is for several reasons: